Batcave (club): Legacy

 The Batcave was foundational to the establishment of the gothic rock genre and goth subculture.
 Journalist Michael Johnson stated that the Batcave largely established goth fashion, however had a less significant impact on the development of the gothic rock music.

 In 1983, a vinyl record entitled The Batcave: Young Limbs And Numb Hymns was released on the London Records label.
 The compilation included Specimen ("Dead Mans Autochop"), Sexbeat ("Sexbeat"), Test Dept. ("Shockwork"), Patti Palladin ("The Nuns New Clothes"), James T. Pursey ("Eyes Shine Killidiscope"), Meat of Youth ("Meat of Youth"), Brilliant ("Coming Up for the Downstroke"), Alien Sex Fiend ("R.I.P."), and The Venomettes ("The Dance of Death").

+On the Mountain Goats 2017 album Goths, the first track "Rain in Soho" discusses the Batcave prominently.